 Production of Ceremonial Grade Matcha Tea

-This grade of matcha is made from the youngest green tea leaves which are harvested during Ichibancha, also known as the first harvest from late April to May.
+This grade of matcha is made from the youngest green tea leaves, which are harvested during Ichibancha, also known as the first harvest from late April to May.
 These leaves are found at the top of the green tea bush and are usually very delicate.
 Because the leaves are young and fresh, they have a higher concentration of nutrients like the amino acid L-theanine and chlorophyll.
-The L-theanine gives a natural sweetness to the matcha while the chlorophyll provides a vibrant green color.
+The L-theanine gives a natural sweetness to the matcha, while the chlorophyll provides a vibrant green colour.

 How to Consume Ceremonial Grade Matcha Tea

-Ceremonial grade matcha tea is most often used for drinking on its own.
+Ceremonial-grade matcha tea is most often used for drinking on its own.
 Ideally, it should be whisked into water without milk or sugar.
-If you add any additional ingredients, the flavor is lost.
-You also don’t want to cook or bake with ceremonial grade matcha because it’s the equivalent of cooking with a vintage bottle of wine.
+If you add any additional ingredients, the flavour is lost.
+You also do not want to cook or bake with ceremonial-grade matcha because it is the equivalent of cooking with a vintage bottle of wine.

 Ceremonial Grade Matcha Tea from My Matcha Life®

 Our Tea Lover’s Ceremonial Grade Matcha from My Matcha Life® is the finest quality matcha available.
 Compared to our other matcha tea grades, the flavour is sweet and mild, which adds to its superior quality.